TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptOverview/TypoScriptAnArray/Index.rst

 No semantic error checking is done.
 If you define an object or properties, which do not exist, you will not see an error message.
-Instead the according lines of TypoScript just do not do anything.
-This should especially be considered whilst troubleshooting.
+Instead, those specific lines of TypoScript simply do nothing.
+This should be considered, especially while troubleshooting.